The Frederick A. DeLuca Micro-Internship Program

 Have you heard about the Frederick A. DeLuca Micro-Internship Program?
 This unique program provides short-term, paid, professional opportunities to a diverse population of Connecticut and Florida community college, university, and other post-secondary students.
 This program is sponsored by the Frederick A. DeLuca Foundation and has already supported hundreds of students and organizations with plenty more to come!

-Through this program, companies, nonprofits, startups, and government organizations nationwide can engage a college student or recent grad from any postsecondary institution in Connecticut or Florida in 15-hour Micro-Internships.
+Through this program, companies, nonprofits, startups, and government organizations nationwide can students or alumni from any eligible postsecondary institution in 15-hour Micro-Internships.
 All costs associated with providing these opportunities including payments of up to $300 to each Micro-Intern are funded by the Frederick A. DeLuca Foundation and processed by Parker Dewey.

 There is no cost to students, colleges/universities, or organizations to participate.
 This program is truly a win-win-win for all!